sgml/wiki-openshift-quickstart/README.md

 Create an account at http://openshift.redhat.com/ and set up your local machine with the client tools.

-Create a node-0.10 application (you can call your application whatever you want)
+Create a node-0.10 application (you can call your application whatever you want, we use wiki in this example)
 ```cmd
   rhc app create wiki nodejs-0.10
 ```